BACK TO THE JOURNAL

 I remember sitting at the small round table in Elizabeth’s kitchen, filling bowls of snapped green beans after harvest.
 I remember sitting on the floor surrounded by tattered binders full of photographs curated by Hattie Mae, whispers of grown folks’ business and laughter echoed down the hall.
 The remembrances span more than peaches or Polaroids, my grandmothers instilled in me the significance of preservation.

-As a self-taught photographer, I’ve learned that storytelling is a sustainable resource used to connect preservation with the present and the possible.
-That is, storytelling is a practice.
-Transformative narratives require stewardship, just like land, and they endow us with agency to counter systems that aim to reduce our stories, like structural racism.
-As I step into my residency, I am humbled and profoundly thankful for the opportunity to curate works that affirm the fullness of our stories; emphasizing land, food, culture, and imagination as tools along the path of Black Liberation.
+Storytelling, like land, requires collective stewardship.
+It, too, is a practice of preservation that allows us to reflect on the past, the present, and the possible.
+As I step into my residency within the Alliance, I am humbled and profoundly thankful for the opportunity to curate works that affirm the fullness of our stories; emphasizing land, food, culture, and imagination as tools along the path of Black Liberation.

 This is sacred work, thank you for trusting me.